climatepolicyradar/geocode/README.md

-# Running geocoding on Climate Policy Radar data
+# Entity linking & geocoding

 This code uses [Refined](https://github.com/amazon-science/ReFinED) to perform fine-grained entity detection and linking to Wikipedia on the Climate Policy Radar dataset.